The history of the Order of the Golden Spur

 Awarded by: The Pope

-Inscriptions: the year MDCCCCV (roman dates) and phrase Pius X Restituit.
+Inscriptions: the year MDCCCCV (in Roman numerals) and phrase Pius X Restituit.

 Value: Priceless

 Some historians believe that the Order of the Golden Spur was established during the reign of Roman Emperor Constantine the Great.
-Others suggest that brother of the King Louis IX of France Charles I of Anjou offered to reward the nobles with the an honorary batch for their loyalty.
+Others suggest that brother of the King Louis IX of France Charles I of Anjou offered to reward the nobles with the honorary order for their loyalty.

 The majority of researchers concluded that thanks to the efforts of Pope Pius IV the award gained an official status in 1539.